-Indian generic drugmakers may see supply shortages from China if coronavirus drags on
+Indian generic drugmakers may face supply shortages from China if coronavirus drags on

 India’s generic drugmakers say they currently have enough API supplies from China to cover their operations for up to about three months.

-“We are comfortably placed with 8 to 10 weeks of key inventory in place,” said Debabrata Chakravorty, head of global sourcing and supply chain for Lupin Ltd (LUPN.NS), adding that the company does have some local suppliers for ingredients.
+“We are comfortably placed with eight to 10 weeks of key inventory in place,” said Debabrata Chakravorty, head of global sourcing and supply chain for Lupin Ltd (LUPN.NS), adding that the company does have some local suppliers for ingredients.

 Optimism that the worst of the outbreak centered in China’s Hubei province and its capital Wuhan would be over by April took a major hit late on Wednesday.
 Chinese health officials, using a broader method of confirming coronavirus cases, said they shot up by nearly 15,000 in Hubei with total deaths in China nearing 1,400.